 - Category 3 tickets range from £35 to £71;

 As for Category 4 tickets, they are usually sold out.
 So, you need to specify their availability using the contact information above or by visiting the official website.

 Benefit from one of the most trusted and fast ways to reserve a room.
-Booking.com has plenty of great offers to stay in Moscow for one or more nights.
+Trip.com has plenty of great offers to stay in Moscow for one or more nights.
 Check our list of cheapest and top-rated hotel offerings to save time.

 - Hotel Olimp looks promising considering only £59 for a one-night stay in a double room.
 Breakfast is already included in the price while the stadium is about 10 minutes walk from the venue.